rizqipm/odoo_install_script/README.md

 ### 5. Run the Second Script to Install Odoo and Configure the System

-After adding the SSH deploy key, run the `odoo-install.sh` script to install Odoo, PostgreSQL, and Caddy as a reverse proxy.
+After adding the SSH deploy key, run the `odoo-install.sh` script to install Odoo, PostgreSQL, and ~~Caddy~~ Nginx as a reverse proxy.
 This script will also set up an update script in the `ubuntu` user’s home directory.

 ```bash
 sudo ./odoo-install.sh